-\end{remark} In our main analysis, we use the following lemma on the boundedness of the moments of solutions of \cref{eq:SDE} conditioned at points on our adaptive mesh.
-The proof is a modification of that of \cite[Theorem 4.1]{Mao}. \begin{lemma} Let $(X(t))_{t\in[0,T]}$ be a unique solution of \cref{eq:SDE}, and suppose that \cref{eq:pmonotone} holds for some $p\geq 2$.
-Let $\{\mathcal{F}_{t_{n}}\}_{n\in\mathbb{N}}$ be the filtration given by \cref{eq:filtration} in \Cref{def:filtration}.
-Then there exist constants $\varpi_1$ and $\varpi_2$ such that
+\end{remark} In our main analysis, we use the following lemma on the boundedness of the moments of solutions of \eqref{eq:SDE} conditioned at points on our adaptive mesh.
+The proof is a modification of that of \cite[Theorem 2.4.1]{Mao}. \begin{lemma} Let $(X(t))_{t\in[0,T]}$ be a unique solution of \eqref{eq:SDE}, and suppose that \eqref{eq:pmonotone} holds for some $p\geq 2$.
+Then there exist constants $\nu_1$ and $\nu_2$ such that

-\end{lemma} We are now in a position to define the scheme which is the subject of this article, and which combines a semi-implicit Euler scheme over an adaptive mesh, generated according to an admissible timestepping strategy, with a backstop method. \begin{definition} Define the map $\theta:\mathbb{R}^d\times\mathbb{R}^d\times\mathbb{R}^{m}\times\mathbb{R}\to\mathbb{R}^d$ such that
+\end{lemma} We are now in a position to define the scheme which is the subject of this article, and which combines a semi-implicit Euler scheme over an adaptive mesh, generated according to an admissible timestepping strategy, with a backstop method. \begin{definition} Define the map $\theta:\mathbb{R}^d\times\mathbb{R}^d\times\mathbb{R}^{m}\times\mathbb{R}^{+}\to\mathbb{R}^d$ such that

-so that, if $\{Y_n\}_{n\in\mathbb{N}}$ is defined by the semi-implicit scheme \cref{eq:Scheme}, then Then we define a \emph{semi-implicit Euler scheme with backstop} as the sequence $\{\bar Y_n\}_{n\in\mathbb{N}}$ by
+so that, if $\{Y_n\}_{n\in\mathbb{N}}$ is defined by the semi-implicit scheme \eqref{eq:Scheme}, then Then we define a \emph{semi-implicit Euler scheme with backstop} as the sequence $\{\widetilde Y_n\}_{n\in\mathbb{N}}$ by